Sri Lankan rupee edges down on importer dollar demand; stocks up

-COLOMBO, June 14 The Sri Lankan rupee edged lower on Wednesday as demand for the dollar from importers surpassed selling of the greenback by exporters, dealers said.
+COLOMBO, June 14 (Reuters) - The Sri Lankan rupee edged lower on Wednesday as demand for the dollar from importers surpassed selling of the greenback by exporters, dealers said.

 Rupee forwards were active, with spot-next forwards trading at 152.95/153.05 per dollar at 0535 GMT, weaker from Tuesday's close of 152.90/153.00.